This is the follow-up article for 10 ideas for 🍁 autumn stroll with young children 🏔 au Pays du Mont-Blanc (see here).

 Parcours d’Orientation in Le Reposoir & Col de Romme

-Le Reposoir is a lovely mountain village, and MBFF discovered it last winter, by doing the 🗺 parcours d’orientation L’Oeuf de Plume la Gypaète.
+Le Reposoir is a lovely mountain village, and MBFF discovered it a couple of winters ago, by doing the 🗺 parcours d’orientation L’Oeuf de Plume la Gypaète.
 There is also a parcours here aimed at younger children that my son had already done on a garderie visit!

-[ ➡️ read about our visit to Le Reposoir here ]
+[ ⇒ read about MBFF’s visit to Le Reposoir here ]

 Plateau de Cénise and Lac Bénit (Mont-Saxonnex)